fran0x/trading-kaggle-hackaton/NEXT.md

 This document outlines the next steps for enhancing the Junz trading platform to support competitions, comprehensive evaluations, and visualization tools.

+## Code Audit and Optimization

+- Conduct a thorough audit of the Python codebase for performance bottlenecks
+- Review error handling and edge cases for robustness
+- Optimize data processing routines for handling larger datasets
+- Ensure type hints are used consistently throughout the codebase
+- Add comprehensive test coverage for critical components

 ## Data Preparation

 ### Training Dataset